siyamtanda/Project-Beta/README.md

 ## Usage

-- Feature 1: Access the website in your browser.
+- : Access the website in your browser.
-- Feature 1: Explore the trusted brands section.
+- : Explore the trusted brands section.
-- Feature 1: Sort brands alphabetically.
+- : Sort brands alphabetically.
-- Feature 1: Use the filter option to search for specific brands.
+- : Use the filter option to search for specific brands.

 ## Project Structure

 The React app is structured as follows:

--public/: Contains the HTML template and assets.
+- :public/: Contains the HTML template and assets.
--src/: Contains the React components and styles.
+- :src/: Contains the React components and styles.
--styles/: Includes CSS styles for components.
+- :styles/: Includes CSS styles for components.
--README.md: This documentation file.
+- :README.md: This documentation file.

 ## Contributing